hifza615/Assignment-8/README.md

-A clone of saltnpepper restaurant made by html and CSS
+A clone of saltnpepper restaurant made by html and CSS includes multipes cards